Skip to main content

 Practical labs

-This lab will give students hands-on experience acquiring data on MRI, PET, SPECT, ultrasound, X-ray, CT, and optical small animal imaging systems.
+This lab is part of a year-long sequence that will give students hands-on experience acquiring MRI, PET, SPECT, ultrasound, X-ray, CT, and optical imaging data on small animal and human imaging systems.

-This lab will give students hands-on experience managing and analyzing the data acquired in the CSAI Laboratory.
-It will also serve as an introduction to computer programing.
+This lab is part of a year-long sequence that will give students hands-on experience managing and analyzing imaging data.
+It will include numeric computer programing.

 Seminars